 How to fix a general protection fault

-Note: It is not uncommong to randomly experience a General Protection Fault (GPF), you should not need to troubleshoot GPF errors unless they are occuring frequently.
+Note: It is not upcoming to randomly experience a General Protection Fault (GPF), you should not need to troubleshoot GPF errors unless they are occurring frequently.

 Remove all TSRs

 Disable or unload any TSRs or programs currently running before running the program causing the GPF.

 Delete all program temporary files